IBM/blockchain-enabled-crowdfunding/README.md

+# No longer maintained!!
+This repository has been archived.

 # Build a network to support blockchain-enabled crowdfunding
 **Demonstrate the use of Hyperledger Fabric for building a collaborative crowdfunding platform**